-% achieved 100
+% of target achieved 100

 By the end of 2014, we achieved a 35% reduction allowing us to state a more aggressive 50% reduction target by 2020.
-In 2018, we surpassed our water use reduction goal by achieving a 66% reduction.
+In 2018, we surpassed our water use reduction goal by achieving a 66.6% reduction.
 While we continue to monitor and report our progress towards our 2020 targets, we will further reduce our fresh water consumption by using recycled water for more than half of our non-product operations, as described in W8.1b (water goals).
+As we have achieved this target without Frutarom legacy, we will look to re-evaluate our targets for 2021 and beyond.